21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Tavira, Portugal

-There are many beautiful towns in Portugal’s Algarve region but Tavira, which sits on the banks of the Rio Gilao just 25kms from the border with Spain, has to be one of the prettiest.
+There are many beautiful towns in Portugal’s Algarve region but Tavira, which sits on the banks of the Rio Gilão just 25 kilometres from the border with Spain, has to be one of the prettiest.

-Tavira’s old town has cobbled streets lined with buildings with traditional tiled facades.
-For a great view wander through the old town to the Castelo de Tavira and climb the watchtower.
-The view extends over the town and down to the Ria Formosa lagoon.
+Tavira’s old town is a postcard of cobbled lanes and tiled facades.
+For the best view, wander up to the Castelo de Tavira and climb the watchtower, where the panorama stretches across the town and down to the shimmering Ria Formosa lagoon.

 Olhao